 Renting a car in Albuquerque?

-My favorites are Merrell Women’s Sirens.
+- Good hiking shoes.
+My favorites are Merrell Womenโs Sirens.
 I currently have the Siren Sport 3 Hiking Shoe.
-I wore them on the mesa when we filmed the Movement Postcard at Boca Negra Canyon.
+I wore them on the mesa when we filmed the Movement Postcard at Boca Negra Canyon (on the area of the trail that is now closed).

-Because of Albuquerque’s altitude, sunscreen is recommended even in the winter months or on a cloudy day.
+- Sunscreen.
+Because of Albuquerqueโs altitude, sunscreen is recommended even in the winter months or on a cloudy day.
+I also recommend a hat.

 Are you planning a trip to Petroglyph National Monument?
 Have you visited Petroglyph National Monument?
 If so, what trail was your favorite?
 Let us know in the comments below.